100 Notable alumni of

 -

-Janet Dhillon is an American lawyer.
-She is a former chair and commissioner of the Equal Employment Opportunity Commission, serving as chair from May 2019 to January 2021, and as commissioner from May 2019 to November 2022.
+Janet Dhillon is an American lawyer who is the director of the Pension Benefit Guaranty Corporation.
+She served as a commissioner at the Equal Employment Opportunity Commission from 2019 to 2022 and as the commission's chair from May 2019 to January 2021.
 Prior to that, Dhillon was the executive vice president, general counsel, and corporate secretary of Burlington Stores.

 -